Text mining: Digital humanities and computational sociology

 millions of documents in multiple languages with very limited manual intervention.
 Key enabling technologies have been parsing, machine translation, topic categorization, and machine learning.

 The automatic parsing of textual corpora has enabled the extraction of actors and their relational networks on a vast scale, turning textual data into network data.
 The resulting networks, which can contain thousands of nodes, are then analyzed by using tools from network theory to identify the key actors, the key communities or parties, and general properties such as robustness or structural stability of the overall network, or centrality of certain nodes.
 This automates the approach introduced by quantitative narrative analysis, whereby subject-verb-object triplets are identified with pairs of actors linked by an action, or pairs formed by actor-object.

 Content analysis has been a traditional part of social sciences and media studies for a long time.
 The automation of content analysis has allowed a "big data" revolution to take place in that field, with studies in social media and newspaper content that include millions of news items.
 Gender bias, readability, content similarity, reader preferences, and even mood have been analyzed based on text mining methods over millions of documents.
 The analysis of readability, gender bias and topic bias was demonstrated in Flaounas et al. showing how different topics have different gender biases and levels of readability; the possibility to detect mood patterns in a vast population by analyzing Twitter content was demonstrated as well.

 Software

 Text mining computer programs are available from many commercial and open source companies and sources.
-See List of text mining software.